gaborgsomogyi/ollyext/Docs/readme.txt

+I was just hanging around in my old codes and found this.
+Maybe someone can make use of it :)
+Not compiling by default because I've removed some proprietary stuff.

 OllyExt is a plugin for Olly 2.xx debugger.

 The main intention of this plugin is to provide the biggest anti-anti debugging features